Middle East tensions push oil higher

 | NEW YORK

-NEW YORK The euro made its first gain in four days on Thursday after the IMF said euro zone economies should have more time to cut budget deficits, while oil prices rose on escalating tensions between Syria and Turkey.
+NEW YORK The euro gained for the first time in four days on Thursday after the IMF said euro zone economies should have more time to cut budget deficits, while oil prices rose on escalating tensions between Syria and Turkey.

-European and U.S. shares climbed after data showed further signs of improvement in the U.S. labor market, t hough Wall Street pared its gains to end the day little changed.
+European and U.S. shares climbed after data showed further signs of improvement in the U.S. labor market, though Wall Street pared its gains in the mid-afternoon.

 The data overshadowed a downgrade of Spain's credit rating by Standard & Poor's late on Wednesday.

-In the currency market, the euro was the primary beneficiary of improved sentiment.
-It recovered from a more than one-week low, last trading at $1.2926, up 0.4 percent.
+In the currency market, the euro was the primary beneficiary of improved sentiment, and it recovered from a more than one-week low.
+It was last at $1.2929, up 0.4 percent.

 Christine Lagarde, the IMF's managing director, said she favored giving debt-burdened Greece and Spain more time to reduce their budget deficits because cutting too far and too fast would do more harm than good.